Orfeh: Personal life

-In 2001, she married actor Andy Karl, a three-time Tony-nominated actor whom she met during her time in Saturday Night Fever, and who played opposite her as Paulette's UPS man, Kyle in the original cast of Legally Blonde.
-The couple splits their time between Manhattan and Los Angeles.
+In 2001, Orfeh married actor and singer Andy Karl, who she met during her time in Saturday Night Fever, and who played opposite her as Paulette's UPS man, Kyle, in the original cast of Legally Blonde.
+Orfeh and Karl performed together in Me and Mrs. Jones, Nights on Broadway II, Bright Lights, Big City, Legally Blonde, Pretty Woman: The Musical, and Joseph and the Amazing Technicolor Dreamcoat.
+In May 2024, Karl announced they had separated after 23 years of marriage.